"Resolving early trauma can permanently alter

 Two questions lie at the heart of this work: "Who am I?" and "What do I want?"

 These questions go to the core of our existence.. they are the basic questions of our lives.
 Our inability to answer them clearly can demonstrate our state of inner confusion; if we have suffered a Trauma of Identity then we are confused as to who we really are.

 Franz Ruppert, 2013

-The Introductory Course for 2018 will consist of four 2-day modules over five months, starting in June and finishing in October.
+The Introductory Course for 2019 will consist of four 2-day modules over four months, starting in January and finishing in April.
 The course will comprise experiential personal work in a safe group setting, and some basic theoretical explanation and discussion.

 It is open to anyone interested in the topic of trauma and in exploring their own personal issues.